 Think about your day so far.
 What activities have you completed since you woke up?
 I imagine this list will include things like brushing your teeth, grabbing a coffee, listening to your favorite radio station on the way to work, checking emails, and listening to your voicemail.

 Each of these activities is a habit, a regular practice or behavior.
 40-45% of our daily activities are actually habits, meaning our life is the culmination of our habits.

 Developing new, effective habits is key to collaborative project management success.
 However, habits are also notoriously hard to form and give up!
 In this article, I will explore five ways to identify and create new habits that last.

 Habits and Collaborative Project Management

-The importance of personal and professional habits to project management is discussed in a few different contexts in Collaborative Project Management: A Handbook.
+The importance of personal and professional habits to project management is discussed in a few different contexts in our free book, Collaborative Project Management: A Handbook.
 To summarize, habits are key to: